Melaney Dunne – Executive Director

 Kyle has an MS in natural resources from the University of Vermont where he focused on forest health and a BS in environmental science from Juniata College.
 He has worked on monitoring, restoration and forestry projects with the USFS, the NPS, and several local government agencies on the east coast.
 Beyond working in the USA, Kyle has worked, volunteered and traveled in over 20 countries and continues to backpack, hike, travel and do pottery in his free time.

-Rushal Sedlemyer has joined the Coquille Watershed Association staff in the Spring of 2018 to gather data for basin assessments and lead our summer field crew.
+Rushal Sedlemyer originally joined the Coquille Watershed Association staff in the Spring of 2018 to gather data for basin assessments and lead our summer field crew.
+Now she is a Project Manager for our Restoration and Noxious Weed Programs.
 She is a Coquille High School graduate of 2011 and has received her B.S. in Natural Resources with a focus on Fish and Wildlife Conservation from Oregon State University.
 While studying, Rushal has worked with local organizations such as the Coos Watershed Association and the South Slough NERR to gain experience in the field.
-Now Rushal has the opportunity to work as a watershed technician for our Winter Lakes Monitoring Project and assist with other various projects.
 In her free time you can find Rushal volunteering at the community bike shop, hiking, listening to music, and enjoying time with friends.

-Goldie Warncke – Noxious Weeds Program Manager, Education and Outreach Program Manager
+Goldie Warncke – Noxious Weeds and Outreach Coordinator